VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

   * pictures of development & latest piwik
   * link to piwik docs and helpful websites

-* steps to add plugins

 * looking at plugins presen
-  * how to identify existing plugins
   * all about plugins and the dashboard
-  * plugins and their API folders:
-    * how to navigate the APi folders and find correct codesheets/files

 * explain the need for mock environment
   * explain piwik-charts/export